alexchtst/project-hmi-reaktor-nuklir/README.md

 # **PROJECT PLTN HILIRISET NUKLIR** HMI-REAKTOR NUKLIR `[DIGSILENT POWER FACTORY INTEGRATION]`

+## Digsilent Power Factory Library
+[in progress]

+## Digsilent Power Factory GUI `[Graphical User Interface]`
+Create PyQt GUI to make a simple overview as HMI (Human Machine Intareface) in PLTN .pfd file that created with `Naufal Anwar`.
+This HMI is used to do automatication of pfd file in PLTN Project.

 ## Subprocess Template Communication

 [flag] [status] [type] [message] [data] ... [additional-info]